CT Fletcher…About Me

 In 1977, while in Germany, I became extremely interested in martial arts.
 I started to take Karate and in 1979, I earned a second degree black belt!
 Bruce Lee had become one of my favorite idols, second only to “The Greatest,” Mohammed Ali!!!!

 After the Army and return home, I occupied a couple of different jobs.
-I eventually took the test for the U.S. Postal Service, where I was soon hired.
+I eventually took the test for the U.S. Postal Service, where I was subsequently hired.

 In the early 1980’s, I experienced a huge turning point in my life!
 I became enthralled with weightlifting!
 I found myself working out at the gym 7 days a week.
 Weightlifting had become my PASSION!!!
 Outside of my family, weightlifting was my life.